Montreal Events and Festivals in July 2019

 June 21 – July 28, 2019

 5635 St Dominique

-The Marché des Possibles is a weekend market that combines local artistic vendors, food, and performances run by the POP Montreal crowd.
+It isn’t so much of a festival as a weekend market that combines vendors with food with drink with performances and events run by the POP Montreal gang.
 The vibe is local and the offerings always delightful.
 Some weekends its yoga, some it is music.
 Info HERE.

 Mtl en Arts

-Multidisciplinary arts festival offers an open air art gallery along St. Catherine St. It includes film, installations, live demonstrations, and much more.
+Multidisciplinary arts festival offers an open air art gallery along St. Catherine St. It has of course grown to include film, installations, live demonstrations, and much more.
 Details can be found HERE.

 L’International des Feux Loto-Québec/Fireworks Festival

 While Parc Jean-Drapeau is one of the go-to places to see the international fireworks festival, you can also hang out at the Old Port or make your way to the Jacques Cartier Bridge.
-Each week features a different country — Australia, the USA, the Philippines, Canada, China, and Austria — setting off fireworks to music.
-Things culminate in a finale with For Your Eyes Only, a tribute to James Bond.
+Each week features a different country — South Korea, Italy, Portugal, USA, Canada, and Australia — setting off fireworks to music.
+Things culminate in a finale celebrating 25 years of entertainment.
 Information HERE.

 Festival International de Lanaudière